kap70tomer/BannersApp/README.md

 Banner Generator is an easy to use app,
 To create Banners with!

-connect your Image with Redirection Link in no time.

 ### How to use :

 1. Download or Clone this project to you local directory.